EC528-Fall-2025/XFault-ITBench/README.md

       - Simulating system failures
       - Validating pipelines and incident response workflows
       - Assessing how agents respond to complex fault conditions before deployment
-2. Extending the mode of interaction(s) for agents via MCP
-    - Enable broader more flexible agent interactions within ITBench.
-    - Provide agents with structure data access
-      - logs, traces, error metrics, etc.
-3. Improved documentation / consumability
+2. Improved documentation / consumability
     - Enhance onboarding materials, examples, and fault scenario coverage
     - Ensure usability of ITBench for SRE-focused workflows and agentic software testing.
+3. Add Istio Service Mesh tools for expanding fault scenarios based on this tool

 Below are a rough listing of fault scenarios that we want to cover.
 Work will be completed to develop faults that sufficiently cover each use case.
 We may decide that certain faults will not be covered and (or) other use cases of faults should be added.

-1. Application Level Mechanisms (Part I)
+1. Application Level Mechanisms
-    - Network policy misconfigurations
-    - Malformed data injections/database access methods
+    - Malformed data injections/database access methods: Fill Database Storage and Database Resource Limit
-2. Application Level Mechanisms (Part II)
-    - Authentication Errors and Bugs
-    - Memory Leaks
+    - Misconfigured DNS (Network Policy) misconfigurations
-3. Pod-Level Scenarios
+2. Pod-Level Scenarios
-    - Pod Evictions
-    - Node Affinity Conflicts and Scheduling Failures
+    - Exhaust Node Resource
+    - Hanging Init Container
-    - Readiness Probe Failures
+    - Misconfigured Readiness Probe Flapping
-    - Registry Unavailability Errors
+    - Disabled Sidecar Proxy
+    - Pod Anti-Affinity Preventing Scheduling
+    - Pod Priority-Based Eviction Cascade
+    - PDB Blocking Node Drain
-4. Multi-service Faults
+3. Multi-service Faults
-    - Multiservice Coordination Failures
-    - Misconfigured Service Mesh Policies
-    - Load Balancer Failures
-    - Cascading Failures Across Services
-    - Downstream Rate Limiting or Throttling/Race Conditions
+    - Expired TLS Certificate
+    - Authorization Policy Deny

 ## Release Planning